Table of Contents

 Complementary smart mechanisms

-Some manufacturers integrate anti-theft locking system features directly into the electrical components.
-Bosch, for example, includes an electronic locking system within its e-bike controller (seen with the Kiox 300 Smart System).
+Some manufacturers integrate anti-theft locking system features directly into their electrical components.
+Bosch, for example, includes an electronic locking system in its e-bike controller (as seen with the Kiox 300 Smart System).
 Removing the controller disables the motor assistance, adding another layer of protection.

 This type of system works best when paired with Bosch motor and battery units—and alongside a mechanical lock.